 Under the merger agreement, the total merger consideration to be paid by the Company must be comprised of at least 80% in shares of Company common stock, which we refer to as the "minimum stock consideration requirement."
 If, after the election forms are tallied, the aggregate elections made by Summit shareholders would result in an oversubscription for cash (i.e., more than 20% of the aggregate merger consideration), then the exchange agent will allocate the amount of stock and cash to be issued in the merger as necessary and described below, to meet the minimum stock consideration requirement.
-In the following description of the allocation procedures, when we refer to "stock election shares" we are referring to the shares of Summit common stock for which an election to receive cash was properly made.
-When we refer to "cash election shares" we are referring to the shares of Summit common stock for which a proper election form was not completed, other than those shares for which dissenters' rights have been exercised.
+In the following description of the allocation procedures, when we refer to "stock election shares" we are referring to the shares of Summit common stock for which an election to receive Company common stock was properly made.
+When we refer to "cash election shares" we are referring to the shares of Summit common stock for which an election to receive cash was properly made.
+When we refer to "non-election shares" we are referring to the shares of Summit common stock for which a proper election form was not completed, other than those shares for which dissenters' rights have been exercised.
 When we refer to dissenting shares, we are referring to those shares of Summit common stock for which dissenters' rights have been properly exercised under the ABCA.